AMBASSADORS: 9th-12th GRADERS

 Class materials to bring on your first day of class: Items will be shared:

-One pack of pencils, pens, and erasers
+One pack of pencils and pens

 Pack of thick Expo markers (red, black or blue only)